Notable Quotes About Our Work

 Legendary civil rights lawyer worked with Thurgood

 Marshall in cases involving Brown v.
-Board and other civil rights issues.
-Since 1954 he served as a Forth Worth attorney and judge
+Board & other civil rights issues.
+Since 1954 he served as a Fort Worth attorney & judge

-“I give my heartfelt recommendation of the author and Aesthetic Realism Associate Alice Bernstein for the commitment she and her
+“I give my heartfelt recommendation of the author & Aesthetic Realism Associate Alice Bernstein for the commitment she and her

 colleagues have to education and to ending racism.
 Our acquaintance began in 2005 with a mutual friend, Barbra Pace Sears, Managing Editor of La Vida News/The Black Voice in Ft.
 Worth, Texas.
 In the column, “Alice Bernstein & Friends” I saw the need for people to know Aesthetic Realism and its understanding of contempt as the cause of racism, and how to fight it.
 The importance of Alice's study with the philosopher Eli Siegel, who founded Aesthetic Realism, and her continuing study of its principles cannot be overestimated.
 I say this backed by a lifetime —70 years—as an attorney in the civil rights battle, and as a former state district judge.
 I know “up close and personal” the extent of